Support Home Experiment Builder Experiment Tree Nodes

 Options:

-• When a participant reaches the Reject Node, their reserved token is Returned.
+• When a participant reaches the Reject Node, their reserved token is returned to the Recruitment Target of the experiment

-• Participant not included in your experiment's downloadable data.
+• The participant is not included in your experiment's downloadable data

-• Participant is included in your downloadable data.
+• The participant is included in your downloadable data

 Some experimental set-ups require collection of rejected participants' data.
 In this specific case, you may want to include participants who end your experiment at a Reject Node.